davidcopley/react_planner/README.md

     Redux
     1. all reducers should have rudimentary operations: SET,APPEND,INSERT,ADD,REMOVE
-    2. all each rudimentary reducer operation should have an equivalent action
+    2. each rudimentary reducer operation should have an equivalent action
-    3. all actions should a sequence of rudimentary operations React
+    3. all actions should a sequence of rudimentary operations
+    4. all reducer states should not have a depth > 2 React
     1. all props must not be react components
-    2. all props must not be functions, if a prop is a function, it should be an action
-    3. all components should be able to exist independently
+    2. all components should be able to exist independent of its parent

 reducer naming conventions: